 - Brush like this for a minimum of 2 minutes until all contours of your teeth have been brushed

-If you’re seeking advice on how you should be brushing your teeth correctly, we will gladly help you.
+If you’re seeking advice on how you should be brushing your teeth correctly, Complete Family Dental is here to help you.
 Contact us here and let us help you maintain strong teeth and gums for a complete smile.